thetatoken/theta-infrastructure-ledger-explorer/docs/api.md

 **Returns**

-- For each acount it is similar to the returns of the GetAccount API.
+- For each account it is similar to the returns of the GetAccount API.
 Please [see above](#getaccount).

 **Example**
 ```